What is counselling?

 Please note that I am person-centred counsellor and currently only offer person-centred counselling.

-If you are uncertain, all reputable counsellors will offer an initial consultation, usually free-of-charge to meet briefly and discuss how they work.
+If you are unsure, all reputable counsellors will offer an initial consultation, usually free-of-charge, to meet briefly and discuss how they work.
 There is no obligation to continue to counselling sessions after this, so arranging initial sessions with several counsellors can be a helpful way to find a counsellor and type of counselling that is right for you.
 Counsellors also anticipate and encourage this, so won’t be offended if you attend an initial consultation and decide to work with someone else!

 • Before starting counselling sessions, a counsellor will complete an assessment with you.
 The purpose of this is to gain a better understanding of your wellbeing and what you hope counselling will help with.
 The purpose of the assessment is not to diagnose or test you, but instead make sure that the counsellor has the right experience and training to support you safely and effectively.